mrsatyam/mrsatyam/README.md

 - 👋 Hi, I’m @mrsatyam
 - 👀 I’m interested in Development
 - 🌱 I’m currently learning new techs regularly.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on <Any Project>
 - 📫 How to reach me ...mrsatyamjoshi@gmail.com

 <!---